INF1NUM/geoip_block/README.md

 - The update source is configured in the file: `/opt/geoip_block/etc/url.list`
 - The iptables blocking rules are configured in the file: `/opt/geoip_block/etc/iptables.rule`

-Example rule drop access to tcp port 10022 on interface eth0:
+For example, the following rule restrict access to tcp port 10022 on interface eth0:
 ```bash
 iptables -A INPUT -i eth0 -p tcp -m set ! --match-set country_ru src -m tcp --dport 22 -j DROP
 ```